potatodiet/potatodiet.ca/StaticPotato/ExampleSite/content/software-opinions.md

 ## Validation

 - E-mail address validation is commonly thought to be a difficult problem.
-One way people solve this seemingly difficult problem is through the use of a arcane regex in an attempt to predict if the user's input is a valid e-mail address.
+One way people solve this seemingly difficult problem is through the use of an arcane regex in an attempt to predict if the user's input is a valid e-mail address.
 Don't do this.
 The solution is much simpler: send the user an e-mail.
-  If the user receives th e-mail, they entered a valid e-mail address.
+  If the user receives the e-mail, they entered a valid e-mail address.
 It's fine to perform a soft validation with regex if you desire.
 However, only hint to the user that their input may be an invalid e-mail address, don't prevent them from continuing.

 ## YAML